csik/4240_Syllabus/policies.md

 Additional homework extensions can only be granted by the professors and are only granted under truly exceptional circumstances.
 It is wise to save your slip days for illness, sudden personal emergencies, and other unexpected events. **We strongly discourage using slip days on your first assignment.**  Indeed, we encourage you to try to hoard them as much as possible, as semesters rarely become more easy as they go along.

-**The final exam** carries a late penalty of 1 full letter grade (10 points out of 100) per hour late, starting immediately after the final exam is due (i.e. a final exam which is 10 minutes late will incur a full letter grade penalty).
+Most students opt to not take the final exam, but the **final exam** carries a late penalty of 1 full letter grade (10 points out of 100) per hour late, starting immediately after the final exam is due (i.e. a final exam which is 10 minutes late will incur a full letter grade penalty).

 Please note late assignments may be (very) delayed in grading, as they fall outside our regular course rhythm.
 This means that you may not receive feedback in time to incorporate it into future assignments, which is another reason to avoid using slip days early!